stuttgart-things/install-requirements/README.md

 Ansible Role: install-requirements
 =========

-This Ansible role can install, remove and update python and os packages.
+install, remove and update python and/or os packages.

 Requirements
 ------------